 COVID-19 is projected to have a moderate effect on the Printing subdivision.
 The subdivision conducts a low level of international trade, as transporting printed products across long distances is inefficient and costly due to the low per-unit value and high cumulative weight of large paper shipments.
 While Australia imports recorded media from China, supply chain disruptions are unlikely to affect domestic supply, as digital media sales have surpassed physical media sales since 2013.
 However, reduced discretionary spending is expected to affect downstream demand for finished products.
-As a result, revenue for the Printing industry is expected to fall by 8.2% in 2019-20.
+As a result, revenue for the Printing industry is expected to have fallen by 8.2% in 2019-20.
+Stage 4 lockdown measures in Victoria, which have been in place since the start of August, did not directly affect subdivision operations.
+However, the closure of some of the subdivision's major markets in Victoria, such as wholesalers and publishers, has limited demand for services in the state.